The Fraser Institute

 January 1, 2003

-Published an issue of the Fraser Forum devoted to “The Politics, Science, and Economics of Kyoto".
+The Fraser Institute published an issue of the Fraser Forum devoted to “The Politics, Science, and Economics of Kyoto” (PDF).
 Authors who contributed to this issue included prominent climate change deniers Sallie Baliunas, Barry Cooper, Kenneth Green, Ross McKitrick, and Willie Soon.

 According to the editor, “The issue also explains, in as clear and non-technical a language as possible, the scientific reasons why the Kyoto Protocol is unsound.”

-Although the issue focusses on Kyoto, Sallie Balliunas and Willie Soon also co-published an an article skeptical of man-made climate chang titled “The Varying Sun & Climate Change.”
+Although the issue focuses on Kyoto, Sallie Balliunas and Willie Soon also co-published an an article skeptical of man-made climate change titled “The Varying Sun & Climate Change.”

 - Fraser Forum